sergeiragaev/delivery-system/README.md

 2. Discovery-service (combined with Config-service)
 3. Auth-service
 4. Order-service
+5. Payment-service
+6. Inventory-service
+7. Delivery-service

 ## Environment

-To run PostgreSQL with Kafka you have to execute the command in project root Report-service:
+To run PostgreSQL with Kafka you have to execute the command in project root Delivery-system:
 ```
 $sudo docker-compose up -d
 ```